andrelbourgeois/park-my-bike/report.md

 ## Bibliography

-Brownlee, J. (2019).
-A Gentle Introduction to Object Recognition With Deep Learning.
-Machine Learning Mastery. https://machinelearningmastery.com/object-recognition-with-deep-learning
+Brownlee, J. (2021) A Gentle Introduction to Object Recognition With Deep Learning, MachineLearningMastery.com.
+Available at: https://machinelearningmastery.com/object-recognition-with-deep-learning/ (Accessed: April 26, 2023).

 Last name, First initial.
 (Year published).
 Title.
 Edition.
 (Only include the edition if it is not the first edition) City published: Publisher, Page(s). http://google.com